ColleagueRiley/Clipboard-Copy-Paste/README.md

 	    &format, &size, &N, (unsigned char**) &data);
 ```

-Makke sure the data is the right format by checking `target`
+Make sure the data is in the right format by checking `target`

 ```c
     if (target == UTF8_STRING || target == XA_STRING) {